 Why do I need Travel Tap (or other systems?)

 - Questionable water in certain countries (specifically LEDCs) could make you sick

-I’m not an eco warrior but try to be environmentally conscious.
-When we travelled previously around South East Asia, I was disgusted with the amount of litter we found in Halong Bay in Vietnam.
+I’m not an eco-warrior but try to be environmentally conscious.
+When we travelled previously around Southeast Asia, I was disgusted with the amount of litter we found in Halong Bay in Vietnam.
 This waste mainly consisted of plastic bottles!
-Not only does this carelessness by tourists and travellers make an area look dirty but it can take up to 1000 years for plastic to biodegrade, terrible for the environment and animals.
+Not only does this carelessness by tourists make an area look dirty but it can take up to 1000 years for plastic to biodegrade, terrible for the environment and animals.

 Financial Impact of Using Water Bottles

 The recommended daily amount of water a person should drink every day is two litres.
 While backpacking around hot climates it is likely you’ll need to consume more than this recommendation as your sweat your ass off touring busy cities and hiking in scenic mountains.
 The cost of purchasing fresh, bottled water soon mounts up, so it was not only for environmental reasons that we (Craig and Gemma) decided to invest in a portable water filter bottle but also for financial purposes.